 The register counter must have a barrier that separates the customer and the staff.
 Other restaurants will get the customer’s order right away, and some give out numbers and instruct their patrons to wait until its their turn.

 After ordering, the customer must place the payment in a tray near the counter to avoid physical contact.

 Restaurants can offer dine-in services if they observe the following conditions:

 - One meter distance between the chairs and tables.

 - Customers can sit at one table if they observe proper social distancing.

-- Face-to-face dining is possible if there are dividers the separates the customers.
+- Face-to-face dining is possible if there are dividers the separate the customers.

 No self-service policy